 Pressure multi-cookers: Multi-function cookers, like the Instant Pot, are like slow cookers, pressure cookers, and rice cookers, all on one pot.
 If just reading that makes you feel confused and freak out, relax!
 Just don’t get that kind.
 If you’d like to have one appliance that does the work four of five, explore those a little more.

 When selecting a rice cooker—any kind of rice cooker—capacity is a biggie.
 Cookers tend to come in three-cup, six-cup, and 10-cup capacities.
-The capacity of a cooker indicates how much cooked rice it holds.
-So don’t put three cups of dry rice in a three-cup cooker; it’ll make up to three cups of cooked rice.
+The capacity of a cooker can indicate how much cooked OR uncooked rice it holds.
+Read the manufacturer's descriptions carefully before buying.

 Small rice cookers don’t do well with large amounts of rice, because they can overflow.
 Not all large cookers do well with small amounts of rice, either.
 If you eat rice throughout the day, are cooking for a larger household, or like leftovers, go for a medium to large cooker.
 Smaller households would do better with a three-cup cooker.

-How to Use a Rice Cooker to Make Rice: The Basics
+How to Use a Rice Cooker to Make Rice

 - Measure the rice.
 Brown rice, white rice, black rice, basmati rice—whatever rice floats your boat.
 The cooker will just know what to do, trust me.